toggl/toggl_api_docs/reports/detailed.md

 #Detailed report#

 The detailed report returns the time entries for the requested parameters/filters.
-There is one additiona parameter in detaield reports.
+There is one additional parameter in detailed reports.
 As the returned data is paginated you have to add the page parameter.
 * page: integer, default 1

 ##Response##